 Content entering the cloud-based system should be broken up into small, manageable parts called segments.
 These segments make it easier for the computer to make its best guess and to receive help along the way.
 The segment is first populated with the computer’s estimated translation.
 This typically results in a translation that’s close, but the translation still needs work to communicate the entire message clearly.

 Translation machines could analyze each segment to see if it has been translated before.
 Sources can include a client’s aligned documents or thousands of previous translations.
 The system looks for exact matches and swaps them with the computer’s best guess.
-In most cases, the document is now 65 percent accurate and conveying the information intended for a client’s audience.
+In most cases, the document is now 65 percent accurate and conveys the information intended for a client’s audience.

 Still No Substitute For Bilingual Speakers